hugllc/HUGnetLab/README.md

 _All commit messages need to reference bugs in the Mantis bug tracker (see below)_

+_All patches or pull requests MUST BE AGAINST THE LATEST CODE.
+They will not be accepted if they are not_

 Changes can be contributed by either:

 1. Using git to create patches and emailing them to patches@hugllc.com